 - a) You should check your NCCU email daily to stay current and avoid missing any important announcements or other correspondence.
 Missing important communications may jeopardize your success in the course.
-To email your instructors or classmates, you can access the Send Email feature through Blackboard via the Tools button. - b) Before emailing your instructor a question or calling, please consult the Syllabus, Blackboard site, and other available resources.
-You will find many answers among the sources provided.
-Emails or phone messages that ask questions that can be answered by reading the available resources will result in a response conveying as much. - c) Emails to the instructor will be answered in 48 business hours; emails are not likely to be answered during the weekend or on holidays.
-Please do not expect your instructor to return your email at 10 p.m.; just because you work late, does not mean that he or she will be available then.
+To email your instructor or classmates, you can access the Send Email feature through Canvas via the Tools button. - b) Before emailing or calling your instructor with a question, please consult the Syllabus, the Canvas site, and other available resources.
+You will find many answers among the sources provided, which can save you valuable time. - c) Emails to the instructor will be answered in approximately 48 business hours (if the subject line is properly noted); emails are not likely to be answered during the weekend or on holidays.
+Please do not expect your instructor to return your email after normal business hours.
 Be patient.
-Be assured, your instructor will respond to your inquiries. - d) Emails must be sent using your NCCU email account (associated with Blackboard).
-Emails that are sent using non-NCCU accounts are automatically funneled by the email program into the junk folder. - e) Emails must contain at least the following information: your name, which class you are in (EDGR 5920), and the subject of your message in the subject line of the email (e.g.

-EDGR 5920 Question about Homework Assignment).
-Emails that do not contain the above identifying information may be deemed spam/junk and may be inadvertently deleted.

-- f) The easiest and most efficient way to contact me is email. - g) All course assignments must be submitted through Blackboard.
-Email submissions will not be accepted. - h) Any inquiries/issues related to Blackboard should be addressed to the NCCU Information Technology Services (ITS).
-Make sure to CC me in your email.
+Be assured, your instructor will respond to your inquiries.

+- d) Emails must be sent using your NCCU email account (associated with Canvas).
+Emails that are sent using non-NCCU accounts are automatically funneled by the email program into the junk folder. - e) Emails must contain at least the following information: your name, which class you are in (EDGR 5920), and the subject of your message in the subject line of the email (e.g. EDGR 5920 Question about Homework Assignment).
+Emails that do not contain the above identifying information may be deemed spam/junk and may be inadvertently deleted. - f) The easiest and most efficient way to contact me is email. - g) All course assignments must be submitted through Canvas.
+Email submissions will not be accepted. - h) Any inquiries/issues related to Canvas should be addressed to the NCCU Information Technology Services (ITS).